uakihir0/SocialHub/README.md

 [J2ObjC] is project aim to compile **Java** code to **Objective-C** code.
 SocialHub is adapted with J2ObjC compilation So, you can use SocialHub as an Objective-C library (also use in Swift) in MacOS or iOS application development.
 Travis CI compiles SocialHub and make [**SocialHub CocoaPods Repository**](https://dev.azure.com/SocialHub/_git/ObjCBinary).
-It's easy way to use this repository rather than compiling yourself.
+It's an easy way to use this repository rather than compiling yourself.

 ### Compile to Objective-C

-To compile SocialHub to Objective-C framework, do following instructions. **It's only executable on MacOS environment** ([This file](./.github/workflows/build.yml) is script of followings.)
+To compile SocialHub to Objective-C framework, do next instructions. **It's only executable on MacOS environment** ([This file](./.github/workflows/build.yml) is script of followings.)

 1. Download latest J2ObjC builds and unzip

    See: <https://github.com/google/j2objc/releases>

-2. Set J2ObjC path in ```local.properties``` file
+2. Set J2ObjC path in `local.properties` file

     ```shell
     j2objc.home=${PATH}